 Elizabeth Day is an author, journalist and broadcaster.

-Her chart-topping podcast, How To Fail With Elizabeth Day, is a celebration of the things that haven't gone right.
-Every week, in a one-on-one interview, a guest discusses what they have learned from failure.
-Interviewees have included Phoebe Waller-Bridge, Lily Allen, Alastair Campbell and Dolly Alderton.
+Her chart-topping podcast, How To Fail With Elizabeth Day, is a celebration of the things that haven't gone right and has been nominated for two British Podcast Awards.

-Elizabeth is a columnist for You magazine on the Mail on Sunday and a feature writer for numerous publications in the UK and US including The Telegraph, The Times, the Guardian, New York Magazine, the Observer, Vogue, Grazia, Elle, The Pool and Vanity Fair.
+Elizabeth is a columnist for You magazine on the Mail on Sunday and a feature writer for numerous publications in the UK and US including The Telegraph, The Times, the Guardian, New York Magazine, the Observer, Vogue, Grazia and Elle.
 She is a contributing editor for Harper's Bazaar.